rmarable/ParallelClusterMaker/README.md

-ParallelClusterMaker supports custom AMIs through the `--custom_ami` switch, provided the base_os is supported by ParallelCluster (currently CentOS 6/7, Amazon Linux, and Ubuntu 16.04 LTS).
-The base_os of the custom_ami must also be supplied or the script will assume you are using Amazon Linux.
+ParallelClusterMaker supports custom AMIs through the `--custom_ami` switch, provided the base_os is supported by ParallelCluster (currently CentOS 6/7, Amazon Linux, and Ubuntu 14.04/16.04 LTS).
+The base_os of the custom_ami must be supplied with the initial make-cluster invocation, and of course, the custom AMI must exist or the build will fail.

+The recommended way to incorporate custom AMIs into a ParallelCluster stack is to build a custom AMI with "pcluster createami" and use this subsequent image ID with the `custom_ami` switch.

-Ubuntu support for FSxL can be enabled by installing the required Debian kernel packages, Lustre client, and Grub configuration per the public AWS documentation available at:
+For example, Lustre support for Ubuntu can be enabled by building a AMI with the required Debian kernel packages, Lustre client, and Grub configuration per the public AWS documentation available at:

 https://docs.aws.amazon.com/fsx/latest/LustreGuide/install-lustre-client.html

-An FSxL-enabled Ubuntu stack could then be built using this command line, replacing the obvious with your own values:
+Assuming an AMI ID of "ami-123456789abc," a Lustre-enabled Ubuntu stack could then be built with ParallelClusterMaker using this command:

 ```
 $ ./make-cluster.py -N starscream -O rmarable -E rodney.marable@gmail.com -A us-west-2a --enable_fsx=true --custom_ami=ami-123456789abc --base_os=ubuntu1604
 ```

-Error checking is performed to ensure that the custom AMI exists.
+Similar use cases like encrypted EBS root volumes, custom Linux kernels, or complex local application installations can be supported with this approach.

 ## EC2 Placement Groups